awslabs/ec2-spot-workshops/content/using-sagemaker-managed-spot-training/notebooks/review_savings.md

 weight: 40
 ---

-When you completed training jobs, and reviewed the achieved cost savings with Managed Spot Training you should have seen output similar to the following in your Notebook execution.
+As you were working through the example notebooks, and running your training jobs, you may have reviewed the achieved cost savings with Managed Spot Training and seen output similar to the following in your Notebook execution.

 ```